A single git push gave RCE on GitHub's backend. An AI credential store hit within 36 hours. · CYBERSIP.NET · ISSUE 17

 Recommended actions

-Derived from Enclave AI research disclosure and Microsoft security advisory
+Derived from CISA known-exploited vulnerability catalog and ConnectWise security advisory

 Still watching